SeyyedMahdiNoori/energydataforecasting/README.md

 ##### Forecasting

-Most time-series forecasting approaches can be identfied depending on their uniques responses to the following four questions:
+Most time-series forecasting approaches can be identified depending on their unique responses to the following four questions:

 * What data is available for training the forecasting model?
 The answer to this question dictates the input to the forecasting approaches.